page for Qhull (local)

 rbox s 1000 W1e-13 P0 D2 t996799242 | qhull d Tv rbox 1000 s Z1 G1e-13 t1002152123 | qhull Tv rbox 1000 s Z1 G1e-13 t1002231668 | qhull Tv

 For Delaunay triangulations, the problem typically occurs for extreme points of the input set (i.e., on the edge between the upper and lower convex hull).
-After multiple facet merges, four facets may share the same, duplicate ridge and must be merged.
-Some of these facets may be long and narrow, leading to a very wide merged facet.
+After multiple facet merges, four facets may share a "dupridge" and must be merged.
+Some of these facets may be twisted relative to each other, leading to a very wide merged facet.
 If so, error QH6271 is reported.
 It may be overriden with option 'Q12'.

-Duplicate ridges occur when the horizon facets for a new point is "pinched".
-In a duplicate ridge, a subridge (e.g., a line segment in 3-d) is shared by two horizon facets.
-At least two of its vertices are nearly coincident.
-It is easy to generate coincident points with option 'Cn,r,m' of rbox.
+It is easy to generate nearly adjacent or coincident points with rbox option 'Cn,r,m'.
 It generates n points within an r ball for each of m input sites.
-For example, every point of the following distributions has a nearly coincident point within a 1e-13 ball.
+For example, the following examples successfully merge pinched vertices.
 Substantially smaller or larger balls do not lead to pinched horizons.